Giuliano Giannichedda: Post-retirement

 In May 2011, he was awarded a director of football licence and, in July 2013, started acted as assistant to Alberigo Evani at the Italy under-20s team; the following year, he obtained a UEFA Pro Licence.

 Giannichedda was appointed as manager for Racing Roma in July 2016.
-But on 3 April 2017 it was announced by Racing Roma, that Giannichedda suddenly had said to them that he wanted to stop, so the club was forced to fire him.
+But, on 3 April 2017, it was announced by Racing Roma that Giannichedda suddenly had said to them that he wanted to stop, so the club was forced to fire him.
 It was a rather strange situation, because he, following the club, didn't say goodbye to anyone but disappeared into the blue.

-In July 2018 he was unveiled as new head coach of Serie C club Pro Piacenza.
+In July 2018, he was unveiled as new head coach of Serie C club Pro Piacenza.
 He was fired by Pro Piacenza on 12 November 2018, with the team in relegation zone.

 On 27 May 2019, Giannichedda was confirmed as the manager of Serie D club Aprilia.
 However, after only one month, he left the club by mutual agreement.
-In July 2019 he was named new head coach of the Italian Lega Nazionale Dilettanti amateur representative teams at Under-19 and Under-18 level.
+In July 2019, he was named as the new head coach of the Italian Lega Nazionale Dilettanti amateur representative teams at Under-19 and Under-18 level.